-4.3.4.2 Electronic Data Acquisition
+4.3.4.2 ELECTRONIC DATA ACQUISITION

-P-T memory gauges will be used for monitoring activities.
-Electronic data files generated by the gauges will be documented in the SN.
+P-T memory gauges, barometric pressure gauges, data-logging rain gauges, and tiltmeter (s) will be used for monitoring activities.
+Electronic data files generated by the gauges or DAS systems hooked to the gauges will be documented in the SN.

-4.3.4.3 Manual Data Acquisition
+4.3.4.3 MANUAL DATA ACQUISITION

-Manual data collection will be carried out using a SN.
-The use of forms specified in the SNL WIPP procedures is not mandatory.
+Manual data collection will be documented in a SN.
+The use of forms specified in the SNL | WIPP procedures is not mandatory.
 The MTL/PI will determine the best means of documenting manually acquired data and will ensure that all quality-affecting information is documented.

-4.3.4.4 Data Validation
+4.3.4.4 DATA VALIDATION